 However, if your password is dependent on a specific keyboard layout then you need to have the right keyboard layout set on the login screen.
 You can change the keyboard layout from the input selector in the top left corner of the screen.

-This setting won’t always persist between settings and revert to either the ABC Extended keyboard layout (default when no layout is set), or the wrong keyboard layout in a bilingual setup.
+This setting won’t always persist and reverts to either the ABC Extended keyboard layout (default when no layout is set), or the wrong keyboard layout in a bilingual setup.

 Here is how to get your Mac to remember your preferred login keyboard layout: